AileenCohen/Gene-Weaving/README.md

 ## Overview
 **Gene Weaving** is a lightweight Python toolkit and interactive workbench designed to streamline the design of transcription factor (TF) constructs.
 It bridges the gap between raw sequence data and lab-ready cloning strategies by centralizing protein architecture, disorder prediction, and primer design into a single automated workflow.

-The project focuses on the unique challenges of **Intrinsically Disordered Proteins (IDPs)** and complex TF assemblies, providing researchers with a visual and analytical "loom" to weave together domains, disordered regions, and binding sites.
+The project focuses on the unique challenges of **Intrinsically Disordered Proteins (IDPs)** and complex TF assemblies, as well as handeling mutant design, providing researchers with a visual and analytical "loom" to weave together domains, disordered regions, and binding sites.

 ---

 ## Motivation
-Designing constructs for TFs often requires manual data collection from multiple siloed sources.
+Designing constructs for TFs often requires manual data collection from multiple siloed sources, which may be labor intensive and time consuming.
 Gene Weaving aims to:
 * **Centralize Annotations:** Aggregate data from UniProt, JASPAR, and String-DB.
 * **Visualize "Hidden" Architecture:** Map InterPro structural domains alongside **MetaPredict** disorder profiles to identify surgical boundaries for truncations.
-* **Automate Interaction Discovery:** Identify recruitment partners for co-activators that lack direct DNA-binding motifs.
+* **Automate Interaction Discovery:** Identify recruitment partners.
 * **Simplify Precision Engineering:** Automate CRISPR/gRNA mapping and primer generation for deletions or substitutions.

 ---